jbcodeforce/flink-studies/docs/index.md

  ![Flink components](./images/arch.png)

-The run time can run on any common resource manager like hadoop Yarn, Mesos, or kubernetes.
+The run time can run on any common resource manager like Hadoop Yarn, Mesos, or kubernetes.
 It can run on its own with two majors cluster types: Job manager and task manager.
 Two types of processing: data set or data stream.
 For development purpose we can use the docker images to deploy a **Session** or **Job cluster** in a containerized environment.

 Flink's streaming model is based on windowing and checkpointing, it uses controlled cyclic dependency graph as its execution engine.